ReVerseYTReal/gps-tnm-memory-files/README.txt

-thanks for downloading my stuff this is just a crappy project i made with python you MUSTTTTTTTTTTT have python 3.13.2 installed for the opener to work
+thanks for downloading my stuff this is just a crappy project i made with python you MUSTTTTTTTTTTT have python 3.13.2 installed for the opener to work also this is very unlikely to happen but if you got this by paying you got SCAMMED!!!! this project is free. forever. will always be free. i dont want money.
 instructions:

 1. MANDATORY: install python 3.13.2 (i wrote the script in python, and used pyinstaller to package it)